 Kristofer Smith, MD

-Dr. Smith, an associate professor at the Zucker School of Medicine, has published a number of papers on advanced care models for the frail elderly and has been a co-investigator on a number of grants investigating the outcomes of high-intensity primary care programs.
+An associate professor at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, Dr. Smith has published papers on advanced care models for the frail elderly and has been a co-investigator on a number of grants investigating the outcomes of high-intensity primary care programs.
 He has been invited to give regional and national talks on health policy, the frail elderly and the intersection of payment reform and clinical redesign.

-Dr. Smith has worked with regional and national associations such as the Greater New York Hospital Association, the American College of Physicians, Center to Advance Palliative Care, the Coalition to Transform Advanced Care and the American Association of Home Care Medicine on health care reform.
-He is the executive sponsor for a number of governmental demonstration projects including Medicare’s Independence at Home, Bundled Payment for Care Improvement and the New York State Health Home.
+Dr. Smith has worked with regional and national associations such as the Greater New York Hospital Association, American College of Physicians, Center to Advance Palliative Care, Coalition to Transform Advanced Care and American Academy of Home Care Medicine on health care reform.
+He is on the Board of Directors for the American Academy of Home Care Medicine, and an executive sponsor for a number of governmental demonstration projects, including Medicare’s Independence at Home, Bundled Payment for Care Improvement and the New York State Health Home.

 Dr. Smith graduated with a bachelor’s degree in sociology from Princeton University and he received a Master of Public Policy in health policy from Harvard University’s JFK School of Government.
 He received his Medical Degree from Boston University School of Medicine and completed a residency and chief residency in internal medicine at the Mount Sinai Medical Center.